-Symptoms of Gill Flukes
+Signs of Gill Flukes

-Symptoms of Body Flukes
+Signs of Body Flukes

 How Goldfish Get Flukes

 Since flukes are so common in goldfish, you may be wondering how a goldfish catches these parasites.
 An infected fish from the purchase is normally the source.
-This fish will carry the adult flukes who will then lay eggs in the gills of seemingly healthy goldfish.
+This fish will carry the adult flukes that will then lay eggs in the gills of seemingly healthy goldfish.
 Flukes breed rapidly from goldfish breeding farms and can escape minor treatments.

 These goldfish make their way into pet stores, where they infect each other and host the fluke eggs.
 You then purchase the goldfish and place it in a short quarantine or straight into the tank, where the flukes will feed off the unsuspecting goldfish.
-In the later stages, the goldfish will begin to show symptoms and flukes should be treated immediately with the correct medication.
+In the later stages, the goldfish will begin to show signs and flukes should be treated immediately with the correct medication.